f-eq-ma/bdn9/README.md

 https://docs.qmk.fm/#/newbs
 * Setup QMK MSYS environment per instructions

-Note: QMK MSYS appears to be a Unix environment on Windows...so nice and comfortable
+Note: QMK MSYS appears to be a Unix environment on Windows...so nice and comfortable for me.

 *Note: Rough notes, probably incomplete*
 Commands I used: